Alberta Highway 2A: Barlow Trail

 In the 1960s, Highway 2 entered north Calgary along Barlow Trail; however in 1971 Highway 2 was realigned to the newly constructed Blackfoot Trail freeway (later renamed Deerfoot Trail).
 Highway 2A was established along most of the original alignment, starting at 16 Avenue NE (Trans-Canada Highway, Highway 1) in the south and continuing north along Barlow Trail for 10 km, past the Calgary International Airport, to 112 Avenue NE (later renamed Country Hills Boulevard), where it travelled west for 1 km to its interchange with Deerfoot Trail.
 Direct access from Barlow Trail to Blackfoot Trail was closed to make room for the 17 Avenue SE / Blackfoot Trail / Deerfoot Trail interchange.

 The Highway 2A designation was phased out in the mid-1980s and the Barlow Trail between 48 Avenue NE (just north of McKnight Boulevard) and the main terminal access was closed to allow for additional runway construction.

 High River – Cayley

-The existing section of Highway 2A used extend from High River along 10 Street SE, through the hamlet of Cayley, and intersect Highway 2 at the locality of Connemara, located 8 km north of the town of Nanton along the Foothills County / Willow Creek M.D. boundary.
-The segment was located only 1.6 km west of Highway 2 and was lightly traveled, as such it was dropped by the province in 1997.
+The existing section of Highway 2A used to extend from High River along 10 Street SE, through the hamlet of Cayley, and intersect Highway 2 at the locality of Connemara, located 8 km north of the town of Nanton along the Foothills County / Willow Creek M.D. boundary.
+The segment was located only 1.6 km west of Highway 2 and was dropped by the province in 1997.